rah/optimal-size-selection/README.md

 optimal-size-selection
 ======================

-Data and analysis looking into size selective predation by a littoral gobiid Favionigobius malanobranchus.
+Data and analysis looking into size selective predation by a littoral gobiid Favionigobius melanobranchus.